C# dim7 Guitar Chord | Play, Hear and Practice Interactively

-Welcome to our tutorial on the C# dim7 chord.
-This chord belongs to the family of Diminished Chords, characterized by their distinctively tense and complex sound.
-The C# dim7 chord is composed of the notes C#, E, G, and Bb, and is built from the following intervals: 1 (Root), b3 (Minor Third), b5 (Diminished Fifth), and bb7 (Diminished Seventh).
+The C# dim7 chord belongs to the family of Diminished Chords, characterized by a distinctively tense and complex sound.
+It is composed of the notes C#, E, G, and Bb, built from the intervals: 1 (Root), b3 (Minor Third), b5 (Diminished Fifth), and bb7 (Diminished Seventh).
+To truly master this unique sound, dive into the interactive fretboard tool at the top of this page.
+You can visualize every fingering, listen to the chord played as a strum or arpeggio, and get instant feedback on your playing with the real-time microphone feedback feature.

 Notes of the C# dim7 chord: